DataBiosphere/data-portal/content/guides/userguides/quick-start-guide.md

 1) Download Study Data and Metadata (Curl Command)
 2) Download a File Manifest with Metadata for the Selected Data
-3) Export Study Data and Metadata to Terra Workspace
+3) Export Study Data and Metadata to a Terra Workspace

 ## Downloading Data with a Curl Command